Newtonian telescope

 The Newtonian telescope, also called the Newtonian reflector or just a Newtonian, is a type of reflecting telescope invented by the English scientist Sir Isaac Newton, using a concave primary mirror and a flat diagonal secondary mirror.
 Newton's first reflecting telescope was completed in 1668 and is the earliest known functional reflecting telescope.
 The Newtonian telescope's simple design has made it very popular with amateur telescope makers.

 Description

-A Newtonian telescope is composed of a primary mirror or objective, usually parabolic in shape, and a smaller mirror called the "secondary" which is flat.
-The first mirror makes it possible to collect the light coming from the pointed region of the sky, the second mirror redirects the light out of the optical axis at a 90 degree angle so it can be viewed with an eyepiece.
+A Newtonian telescope is composed of a primary mirror or objective, usually parabolic in shape, and a smaller flat secondary mirror.
+The primary mirror makes it possible to collect light from the pointed region of the sky, while the secondary mirror redirects the light out of the optical axis at a right angle so it can be viewed with an eyepiece.